-Pure Storage, Inc. (PSTG) CEO Charlie Giancarlo on Q1 2021 Results - Earnings Call Transcript

 Pinjalim Bora

-The booking number seems pretty good and seems like you're tracking above your at least annual goal that you had given us last quarter.
+The booking number seems pretty good and seems like you're tracking above your -- at least the annual goal that you had given us last quarter.
 Can you talk about maybe the mix of use cases driving that?
 Is that primarily VDI related and how do you feel that tailwind of VDI and end user computing kind of falls off for the next part of the rest of the year?
-And secondly, when I look into your DR deferred revenue sequential add, the sequential add seems pretty low versus historical.
-So where can we see this -- have these bookings number is that mainly going to be in the RPO?
+And secondly, when I look into your DR, deferred revenue sequential add, the sequential add seems pretty low versus historicals.
+So where can we see this -- have these bookings number, is that mainly going to be in the RPO?
 Where can we see that overall?
 Thank you.

 Charlie Giancarlo

-Pinjalim thank you for the question.
+Pinjalim, thank you for the question.
 And again, for everybody in the audience, I just want to say that I wish you all well, and I hope you're faring well during this crisis.
 We really saw Pinjalim a very balanced demand for product.
-Certainly, VDI was one of the major use cases out there.
-But there were many others as well.
+Certainly, VDI was one of the major use cases out there, but there were many others as well.
 We saw positive buying for all sorts of infrastructure needs because of not just work from home, but the higher levels of, of Internet commerce that took place for many, many customers, not to mention a greater service provider needs, et cetera.
 So, I'll tell you, it was a very balanced quarter overall, all products doing very well.

-As we mentioned in our comments, we did see a good strong strength in U.S. enterprise, whereas, we did see weakness in the commercial segment, which I don't think should surprise anybody on the call.
+As we mentioned in our comments, we did see a good strong strength in U.S. enterprise, whereas we did see weakness in the commercial segment, which I don't think should surprise anybody on the call.

 And for the second question, I think I'll pass it over to Kevan.